maksspace/audioteejs/README.md

 # AudioTeeJS

-AudioTeeJS wraps the [AudioTee](https://github.com/makeusabrew/audiotee) macOS swift binary and exposes it as a NodeJS package:
+AudioTeeJS exposes the macOS system audio capture functionality of the underlying [AudioTee](https://github.com/makeusabrew/audiotee) swift binary as a Node.js package:

 ```ts
 import { AudioTee } from 'audiotee'